ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 ### ControllerAs

 Controller classes use the controllerAs feature by default.
-So it’s important to declare this into your routes and view.
+So it’s important to declare this into your routes and views.
 In your HTML you will have to prefix your methods and properties with the ControllerAs syntax.